MOISECHRIST/RNAseq_Project/readme.md

 **Concordant alignment** refers to paired-end reads that are aligned so that their orientations are consistent and respect the expected spatial relationship.

-Looking through the alignment statistics for Hisat2, we draw the plot below that represent the proportion of concordant alignment in each sample.
+Based on HISAT2 alignment statistics, we generated the plot below that represent the proportion of concordant alignment in each sample.
 As we can see here, across all our samples, there are in average 87% of reads aligned concordantly exactly 1 time.
 That means that around 87% of the sequence pairs (reads) for each sample have been mapped onto the reference genome at locations that are correct and consistent with the expected relative orientation and distance between the two reads of each pair.

 <img height="650" src="./imgs/image.png" width="1500"/>